Let’s explore the Myth of the Normal Name.

 It’s clear that all names cycle in and out of favor.
 But aren’t there names that have always been outliers?

 Sure.
-At least if we narrow our frame of reference to the US, I’d agree that’s there’s only one Oprah.
+There’s only one Oprah.
 (Well, she has a few namesakes.
 But Ms. Winfrey was first.)
-And Wolfgang has never been a crowd-pleaser.
+Wolfgang has never been a crowd-pleaser, at least in the US.
 (Or it hasn’t yet.
 More than 100 boys have been named Wolfgang every year since 2015 – a new high.)

-An unconventional spelling can render a familiar name confusing.
-But mostly, names cycle in out of popularity.
+While a handful of classics perpetually chart near the top, most names cycle in out of popularity.
 Today’s wait-what choice could be tomorrow’s fast-rising favorite.

 There’s no such thing as a normal name – and that’s a good thing.